VJAI/JustBlog/ReadMe.txt

 4. Ninject
 5. jQuery

-TO LEARN HOW I CREATED THIS APPLICATION PLEASE VISIT http://prideparrot.com/blog/archive/2012/12/how_to_create_a_simple_blog_part1.
+TO LEARN HOW I CREATED THIS PLEASE VISIT http://prideparrot.com/blog/archive/2012/12/how_to_create_a_simple_blog_part1.

-TO LAUNCH YOUR OWN BLOG IN AIR PLEASE VISIT http://prideparrot.com/downloads/justblog.
+TO LAUNCH YOUR OWN BLOG PLEASE VISIT http://prideparrot.com/downloads/justblog.